creativescala/doodle/docs/src/pages/algebra/using.md

 Using a single backend should be straightforward:

-1. Import the backend you're interested in.
+1. Import the Doodle core, syntax, and the backend you're using.
-2. Import the core Doodle package.
-2. Import the syntax.
-3. Construct pictures using the methods on the `Picture` object.
+2. Construct pictures using the methods on the `Picture` object.
-4. Compose `Pictures` using the methods provided by the syntax imports.
+3. Compose `Pictures` using the methods provided by the syntax imports.

 For example, the following imports are used for the Java2D backend: